 In order to maintain our high standards and help ensure all consumers receive a professional service before, during and after their installation, with products that are fit-for-purpose, we have a strict accreditation process.

 What does it take to become a HIES accredited installer?

-To become a HIES accredited installer, we require installers to be either a well-established company and/or have experience within the sector.
+To become a HIES accredited installer, we require installers to be either a well-established company and/or have experience within the sector and be a member of a certification body.
 They will need to demonstrate that they can maintain adequate financial resources.

-Once we have received an application for membership we will request the documents outlined below and carry out a comprehensive credit and background history check along with conducting an online search which will include review websites and any company and management social media profiles.
+Once we have received an application for membership we will request the documents outlined below as a part of the accreditation process and carry out a comprehensive credit and background history check along with conducting an online search which will include review websites and any company and management social media profiles.
 We also contact other Consumer Codes within the renewable sector asking them to inform us of any adverse history with the applicant company (if applicable).

 - A copy of the company’s consumer contract, which should detail a consumer’s cancellation rights;

 - A copy of the company’s guarantee/workmanship warranty;